nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### List all class groups: `list class`

 Use the list class command to display your class groups in TAssist's "Classes" tab.
-You may filter these class groups by specifying an optional module.
+Optionally, you can filter this list by a specific module.

 Format: `list class [m/MODULE_INDEX]`